 Basic needs of any human is shelter.To fulfil the basic need of humans, the concept of the word ‘shelter’ must be considered: Shelter is much more than a roof over your head.
 It is also a place for belonging, a place to return home to every day, a community, a safe haven, a place to store their belongings………’shelter’ can even be a history of a person or a group or a culture.
 A shelter does not have to be elaborate, grand, large, vast or decorative, but it needs to fulfil one’s basic needs at the very least.
 A shelter must always be meaningful, appropriate, fulfilling, uplifting, contributing to the need & challenge solving.

-The San people’s idea of shelter
+The San people’s idea of shelter:

 The San people knew how to live close to the earth, of the earth and to protect of the earth.
 They were a nomadic people who only ‘took’ what was needed from the earth, and moved elsewhere when the Fauna & Flora started to thin out because of their presence.
 When the animals, roots etc. started thinning out, they migrated elsewhere.
 When arriving at a new thriving and recovered location they would plant a stick in the ground to mark ‘home’.
 They did not need to build anything to create a home, but merely plant a stick.
 The stick gave them the sense of belonging, the place they called ‘home’.
 Shelter was a cave where possible, or a movable half-domed hut made of natural elements.
 They were totally self-sufficient & self-sustainable.
 Services = self sufficiency

-Everyone needs to fulfil their basic need for water, fire, shelter, and a toilet……. thus basic services.
+Everyone needs to fulfill their basic need for water, fire, shelter, and a toilet……. thus basic services.
 But services are not necessarily what we think it is and does not necessarily have to be provided in bulk and is not the same for everyone.
 One’s dependency of service providers can be relieved by providing a self-sufficient solution for everyone.

 Basic shelter is a roof over one’s head, clean (potable) water, maybe electricity and a toilet…..not necessarily a brick building, piped water & cabled electricity or a flushing toilet.
 Shelter can also just be a canopy to protect you from the sun and the rain, a borehole or catching (harvesting) rainwater, sun (solar) panels to provide hot water or electricity, and a compost toilet which can also provide compost for a vegetable garden, which in turn provides vitamins through food.
 In fact, the canopy can be the solar panels.
 Self-sustainable elements could work independently of the service provider and make the user independent of services for a lifetime, thus self-sufficient.